-- Presented by 5 qualified Austin voters, with information sufficient to verify that all 5 petitioners are qualified Austin voters: This requirement assures that Austinites maintain local control of the ordinances that govern them by preserving the powers of initiative, referendum, and amending the Charter for Austin residents only.
-Sufficient information must be provided on the Notice of Intent for the City Clerk to verify the petitioners' voter status. - A short description of the intended purpose of the ordinance or repeal: This allows petitioners to offer a plain language description of their policy goal.
+Presented by 5 qualified Austin voters, or qualified voters in the relevant council district in the case of a recall of a council member, with information sufficient to verify that all 5 petitioners are qualified Austin-voters: This requirement assures that Austinites maintain local control of the ordinances that govern them by preserving the powers of initiative, referendum, and amending the Charter, and recall for Austin residents only.
+Sufficient information must be provided on the Notice of Intent for the City Clerk to verify the petitioners' voter status.

+- A short description of the intended purpose of the ordinance or repeal: This allows petitioners to offer a plain language description of their policy goal.
 Ballot and ordinance language may sometimes need to be written in a way that does not immediately clarify the intended policy change. - Public contact information for the petitioners: This provides a way for members of the public to contact the petitioners to seek more information about the petition and signature collection efforts. - Campaign finance filer ID: Expenditures associated with collecting petitions are political expenditures, and may be subject to campaign finance reporting requirements.
-If the petitioners report these expenditures and associated contributions, providing the petitioners' filer ID will help the public more easily find and be able to inspect the petitioners' reports of contributions and expenditures. - Proposed ordinance and ballot language: This makes the details of the proposed policy change and the question that may come before voters available for public review. - The date of the desired election: This facilitates communication between the petitioners and the City Clerk, allowing for the Clerk to plan staff time and department resources adequately to review the submitted signatures, and for the petition to be presented to Council with sufficient time for Council to call an election if necessary. - Sworn statement: A notarized statement attesting to the accuracy of the information provided in the Notice of Intent places at least one of the petitioners in a position of responsibility for the Notice and the resulting petition signatures.
+If the petitioners report these expenditures and associated contributions, providing the petitioners' filer ID will help the public more easily find and be able to inspect the petitioners' reports of political contributions and expenditures. - In the case of a petition for the recall of the mayor or a council member, petitioners will be required to have filed a campaign treasurer appointment and thus to have a City of Austin campaign finance filer ID to facilitate transparency and the reporting of political contributions and expenditures. - Proposed ordinance and ballot language: This makes the details of the proposed policy change and the question that may come before voters available for public review. - The date of the desired election, if applicable: This facilitates communication between the petitioners and the City Clerk, allowing for the Clerk to plan staff time and department resources adequately to review the submitted signatures, and for the petition to be presented to Council with sufficient time for Council to call an election if necessary. - Sworn statement: A notarized statement attesting to the accuracy of the information provided in the Notice of Intent places at least one of the petitioners in a position of responsibility for the Notice and the resulting petition signatures.
 Providing false information on the Notice then would leave the petitioner(s) subject to prosecution for perjury.